COSC3020/fibonacci-invariants-rmille70/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

+A good invariant for this code would be the following:
+"At the start of any call to the recursive function 'fibFunc()' for a the calculation of some fibonacci value at index i, the number of elements in the array 'arr' must be equal to the value's index: i."

+Invariant Reasoning:
+The reason why this is a good invariant is because stands true any time that fibFunc() is called.
+For n > 1, in each recursive step, we add an element.
+So for n = 2, we are given an array with two elements and place their sum at index 2.
+For index 3, the number of elements is equal to the number of elements in the original array (which is 2) plus the one added in the last recursive step.
+And at index 4, the number of elements in the array will be equal to 2 original + 2 added in the previous recursive steps.
+And this pattern continues until we reach an index greater then n where our recursion stops.
+So we can presume for each step of recursion, the invariant holds true.